univention/guardian/docs/guardian-manual/management-ui.rst

    Edit button for listed roles.

-The role editing is split into two pages.
+The role editing window has two pages.

+:numref:`editing-existing-roles-first-page-fig`
+shows the first page
-The first page is to edit the direct properties of the role and is the first page you see when opening a role.
+where you edit the direct properties of the role.
+It shows up first when you open a role.
-This page can be accessed by clicking :guilabel:`ROLE` in the navigation menu.
+To open the page from a different location, click :guilabel:`ROLE` in the navigation menu.
-Here you can edit the fields you want to change and click on :guilabel:`SAVE` to save the changes.
+Edit the fields you want to change.
+To save the changes, click :guilabel:`SAVE`.

+.. _editing-existing-roles-first-page-fig:

 .. figure:: /images/management-ui/click_on_save_role.png
    :width: 100%